Brexit: recent developments

 There will also be other bills relating to the customs regime, trade policy, immigration, fisheries, agriculture, nuclear safeguards and international sanctions.

 The EU expects the negotiations to take place in three phases: withdrawal, future relationship and the transition phase.
 The Brexit negotiations on the withdrawal phase started on 19 June 2017.
-The second, third and fourth rounds of negotiations were in July, August and September respectively.
+The second, third, fourth and fifth rounds of negotiations were in July, August, September and October respectively.
 On 03 October 2017, the European Parliament adopted a non- legislative resolution noting that it did not believe that sufficient progress had yet been made on the three key issues of: citizens’ rights, the UK’s financial settlement and the Republic of Ireland/Northern Ireland border.
-Sufficient progress was needed in the fifth round of talks (held on 09-12 October 2017) on these issues for Michael Barnier to recommend to the European Council, at a meeting on 19-20 October 2017, to begin discussions on the future relationship phase.